 A Wonderful Journey

 Last winner vacation, our school organized graduate study activities.
-We can go to Finland or Singapore.
+We could choose to go to either Finland or Singapore.
 I chose Finland because I can go to Singapore anytime with my family.
-But Finland is very far away from here and it’s very cold, so I want to go there.
+But Finland is very far away from here and it’s very cold, so I wanted to go there.

 At fourth day we went there, we already visited a lot of beautiful things there, but there are still many sceneries we don’t see yet.
 That day our teacher decided to take us to see Fort Finland.
-We need to take the ship first, then we should walk.
-Oh, that must be tiring.
-But we packed our bag, ate breakfast, then we set out.
+We needed to take the ship first, then we should walk.
+Oh, that must be tiring, I thought.
+But we packed our bags and ate breakfast, then set out.

 We took the bus to the wharf and then we got on the ship.
-The ship was really big, it had three floors, and the third floor was the fascinating deck.
-Teachers allowed us can go on deck, so everybody ran on the deck excitedly.
-The wind gently blowing on my face, warm and comfortable, brought a trace of salty fresh.
+The ship was really big; it had three floors, and the third floor was the fascinating observation deck.
+Our teachers allowed us to go on the deck, so everybody ran to the deck excitedly.
+The wind gently blowing on my face, warm and comfortable, brought a taste of salty freshness.
 On the edge of the vast sea, there were some simple low buildings.
 The breeze swept over the calm water, ripping with waves.
-It’s great to be on the boat!
-I’m deeply moved.
+It was great to be on the boat!
+I was deeply moved.

 We stopped at an island.
-The teacher said Fort Finland is in here.
+The teacher said Fort Finland is here.
 Finland is Finland, the cold wind blowing my face, everywhere was full of white shiny snow.
-Teachers leaded us went to the Fort Finland.
-The branches of trees were shaking in the air alone by the roadside.
-We walked about half an hour, then we arrived Fort Finland.
-It’s very big and beautiful.
+Our teachers lead us to Fort Finland.
+The branches of the trees were shaking in the air alone by the roadside.
+We walked about half an hour, then arrived at Fort Finland.
+It was very big and beautiful.
 There was a bit of royal nobility without losing the dignity of frontier fortress.
-I thought after visiting here, I could go back to the hotel and lie down comfortably.
-But the teacher had plan to asked us to take a walk around the island.
-So, we have to follow the plan.
+I thought after visiting it that I could go back to the hotel and lie down comfortably.
+But the teacher had planned to ask us to take a walk around the island.
+So we had to follow the plan.

 At first, we just walked on the road, talking and playing.
-But then, we have to climb the hill.
+But then we had to climb the hill.
 The hill was covered with thick snow.
-I tried to step on it, the snow went right over my knee!
-It’s the first time I’ve seen such a thick snow.
-My classmate tried it as carefully as I did, with indecisive eyes.
-However, a teacher who in the front of us fast forwarded.
-Then I have to go on.
-I followed the teacher and tried to pick up speed.
-The snow under my feet was very soft, like marshmallow.
-I’ll make a snowman with my friends.
+When I tried to walk on it, the snow went right over my knees!
+It’s the first time I’ve seen such thick snow.
+My classmate also tried to walk on it as carefully as I did, with indecisive eyes.
+However, a teacher in front of us sped up.
+Then I had to go on.
+I followed the teacher and tried to quicken my pace.
+The snow under my feet was very soft like marshmallows.
+I thought I would like to make a snowman with my friends.

-I walked as fast as I can. when I finally caught up with the top teacher, I found I’m the fasted student.
-A few students came, too, but none of them were my classmate.
+I walked as quickly as I could. when I finally caught up with the top teacher, I found I was the fastest student.
+A few other students also came, but none of them were my classmates.
 I raised my head.
-The blue sky was so clear that had no single cloud.
-The teacher, some students and I were waiting other students by some steps.
-After a while, my friends came, and other students of course.
+The blue sky was so clear that had not a single cloud.
+The teacher, some students and I were waiting for the other students by some steps.
+After a while, my friends came, along with the other students, of course.

-Our teacher decided we can stop here and go back to the ship; all the students agreed with that.
-But we still need to walk back!
-My friends and I played some games during walking, and that was fun.
+Our teacher decided we could stop here and go back to the ship.
+All the students agreed with that.
+But we still needed to walk back!
+My friends and I played some games while walking, which was fun.
 Finally, we went back to our hotel!
-I’m tried but it was really a wonderful journey!
+I was tried but it was really a wonderful journey!

 Word Count: 556